 The Agriculture, Food & Natural Resources program of study is committed to preparing students for careers and life skills through education and training in agricultural commodities and natural resources.
 Horticulture, Veterinary Science and Animal Science are available programs on campus and can get students out of the classroom and enjoying the outdoors.
 Students can receive certifications in Floral Design, Veterinary Science, or Animal Science.
 The Benz School of Floral Design Principles of Floral Design Certification verifies individuals have acquired the knowledge and skills to pursue a sustainable career in the floral industry.
 The Texas Veterinary Medical Association Level 1 Certified Vet Assistant will educate veterinary assistants in the essential skills and knowledge needed to become effective contributors to the veterinary medical care team.
-The Elanco Fundamentals of Animal Science Certification verifies individuals have acquired the knowledge and skills necessary to excel in a variety of plant, natural, and environmental science related fields.
+The Elanco Fundamentals of Animal Science Certification verifies individuals have acquired the foundational knowledge and skills to pursue a career within the animal science industry.
+The Bayer Crop Science Plant Certification verifies individuals have acquired the knowledge and skills necessary to excel in a variety of plant, natural, and environmental science related fields.